4kills/go-zlib/README.md

 As the zlib standard has been traditionally used for compressing smaller chunks of data, I have decided to follow suite by opting for Minecraft client-server communication packets, as they represent the optimal use case for this library.

 To that end, I have recorded 930 individual Minecraft packets, totalling 11,445,993 bytes in umcompressed data and 1,564,159 bytes in compressed data.
-Those packets represent actual client-server communication and were recorded using [this](https://github.com/haveachin/infrared) software.
+These packets represent actual client-server communication and were recorded using [this](https://github.com/haveachin/infrared) software.

 The benchmarks were executed on different hardware and operating systems, including AMD and Intel processors, as well as all the supported operating systems (Windows, Linux, MacOS).
 All of the benchmarked functions/methods were executed hundreds of times and the numbers you are about to see are the averages over all these executions.